Favorite Photographers

 Paul Schutzer (1930-1967)

-Although he often photographed those in power, as LIFE magazine noted, Paul Schutzer knew what made a powerful image.
+Although he often photographed those in power, as LIFE magazine noted, Paul Schutzer knew what made a truly powerful image.
 “It’s the quiet things that happen around us every day that are the really important things,” he said.

-Foremost among his images is one that came from Schutzer’s series on the men of Italy.
+Foremost for me among his images is one that came from Schutzer’s series on the men of Italy.
 In it, a young man attentively combs his partner's hair, his warm gaze fixed on his lover and nothing else.
 She returns the affection with a simple look of quiet satisfaction, eyes closed, head turned back and to the side toward him.
 What a wonderfully simple yet extraordinarily powerful image!

 More information: